What happened to Palm Pilots?

 Everyone laughed, and then the managers went back to comparing what the newer Palm Pilot did that the old one wouldn’t do.
 Noting my disinterest, one of the managers asked, “You don’t have Palm Pilot envy?”

 I didn’t.
 But an awful lot of people did.
-A new Palm Pilot model wasn’t as big of a deal as the newest big-name smartphone model today.
+Maybe a new Palm Pilot model wasn’t as big of a deal as the newest big-name smartphone model today.
+People didn’t camp out in front of stores for the chance to buy one at midnight.
 But they had a cult following, and when we got word of a new model coming out, we had a pretty good idea who’d be getting one first.

 What happened to Palm Pilots’ cult following?